 - The number of drivers "out of service" violations remained roughly the same.
 In 2012, there were 94 reports of violations resulting from 4,548 inspections while 99 violations were recorded in the 2015 report.

 Interpreting Averitt Express Safety Data and its Relevance

 What we can gain first from the safety data available is that Averitt Express drivers have been involved in an alarming number of accidents when compared to previous data.
-This trend suggests that drivers may be overworked, the trucks may not be maintained properly and that Averitt Express is not providing adequate training to its employees.
+This trend suggests that drivers may be overworked, the trucks may not be adequately maintained and that Averitt Express is not providing adequate training to its employees.
 It is the responsibility of all trucking companies to regularly inspect their vehicles to identify and repair safety concerns and to ensure that its drivers are keeping accurate logs of their service hours so that they do not overwork and have plenty of rest between shifts.

 Protecting Those Harmed in Averitt Express Truck Accidents

 If you’ve been involved in an Averitt Express truck accident, it may be difficult for you to determine who to seek damages from as many of these cases include shared liability among multiple parties.
 You may be able to prove that the driver, the truck company, maintenance staff or a combination of individuals and entities are to blame for the accident.
 For this reason, you need to retain the services of a truck accident lawyer who can answer these questions and seek compensation from the right people.